Maxim-Mazurok/google-api-typings-generator/gapi.client.androidpublisher-v3/readme.md

 # TypeScript typings for Google Play Android Developer API v3

 Lets Android application developers access their Google Play accounts.
+At a high level, the expected workflow is to "insert" an Edit, make changes as necessary, and then "commit" it.
 For detailed description please check [documentation](https://developers.google.com/android-publisher).

 ## Installing